5 minute read

 As multinational businesses seek to expand into emerging markets, cross-border ecommerce is expected to reach a value of $2.25 trillion by 2026, up from $579 billion in 2019.

 What's driving this growth?
-Increasing globalisation of our economy makes it simple for customers to buy what they want–domestically or internationally.
-At the same time, more and more retailers accept a wide variety of local payment methods, making it easier than ever to pay cross border.
+Increasing globalization of our economy makes it simple for customers to buy what they want–domestically or internationally.
+At the same time, more and more businesses accept a wide variety of local payment methods, making it easier than ever to pay cross border.

 The challenges of cross-border payments